 The Clé collection is unisex, running from more-delicate 31mm versions that lend themselves best to female wrists, to 40mm models that feel more masculine, with 35mm watches that land right in the middle.
 Cartier takes something of a departure from its opulent leanings to go with a more minimalist feel with the Clé.
 The face on the 35mm steel offering retains traditional looks with Roman numerals, a sunburst dial, and blue sword hands.
 The outer contours of the case depart from the classic perfect-circle design.
 Though it comes with a stainless steel bracelet, put this timepiece on a fine leather strap and it effortlessly slips into a more-formal mode.

-With a refined style that crosses continents and heritage that spans centuries, Cartier is a top choice for luxury watches.
+With a refined style that crosses continents and heritage that spans centuries, Cartier men’s watches are a top choice for luxury watches.
 Browse the collections, immerse in the elegance, and maybe put a small piece of that legacy on your wrist.